ajeygore/ajeygore.github.com/collections/_posts/2023-11-09-what's-hopeless-in-product-engineering.md

 - relying on qa and not on the test automation is hopeless
 - thinking qa is quality assurance and not quality automation is hopeless
 - treating product manager as project manager, and not giving them autonomy is hopeless
-- instituting managed to manage people in product engineering is hopeless
+- instituting managers to manage people in product engineering is hopeless
 - trying to measure product engineering productivity is hopeless
 - work life balance is hopeless
 - As startup founders expecting a 9-5 life is hopeless